sachinsinghjagawat/WhatsApp-Status-Saver/README.md

 The Status gets Instantly saved to your Gallery! 😉

-The App shows you Statuses from WhatsApp, With a beautiful UI 😍that allows you to navigate through the statuses easily
+The App shows you Statuses from WhatsApp, With a beautiful UI 😍that allows you to navigate through the statuses easily.

-Features:
+**Features:**
 * Save any Whatsapp status
 * Easy Share without Saving,
 * Easy & Fast Saving,